DSergent1/COP3330C-Project7/README.md

 COP3330C-33777

-An app that allows you to read and modify an sqlite database This app uses Java and SQLite
+An app that allows you to read and modify an sqlite database This app uses Java and SQLite.
+My examples used were to print the database, delete rows, execute queries, update values, use tables, and display what actions were taken.